Microsoft SharePoint Training when you need it

 Can you give me some examples of default permission levels?

-Some examples of SharePoint permission levels are:
+Some examples of permission levels are:

 Full control – For Site collection owners.